Bolton is a town and metropolitan borough in Greater Manchester, North West England.

 Current Population Statistics

-The table below shows the population statistics for Bolton in recent years, split by age group.
+The table below details population statistics for Bolton over the past few years, split by age group.

 |Population Aged 0 to 15||Population Aged 0 to 15 %||Population Aged 16 to 64||Population Aged 16 to 64 %||Population Aged 65+||Population Aged 65+ %|